santagaz/forcer/README.md

     $ gem install forcer

 ## Usage
-Currently the app is tested and being used only on Mac OS.
-I will do my best to make forcer available for Linux and Windows.
+Currently the app is tested and being used only on Mac OS and Linux (I used Ubuntu).
+I have NOT tested on Windows yet, but if you try and report results on Windows, other developers would be thankful.

 Call help to list all available operations for forcer: